Biden joins Michigan picket line to show support for striking autoworkers

 “For the White House that touts Joe Biden as being the most pro-union person ever to sit in the Oval Office, he will be the first president in living memory to join pickets on the strike line at one of the Big Three automakers here,” Fisher said.

-He added that workers are looking for guarantees of future job protection with the emergence of electric vehicles, whose manufacturing require fewer labourers.
+He added that workers are looking for guarantees of future job protection with the emergence of electric vehicles, the manufacturing of which requires fewer labourers.

 Before Biden’s speech, White House spokeswoman Karine Jean-Pierre called the president’s visit to Michigan “historic”.